 In 1961, at President Kennedy's request, General Taylor returned to public service.
-In April the President asked him to lead a group to investigate the Bay of Pigs debacle, which had badly shaken the President's confidence in the Joint Chiefs of Staff.
+In April the President asked him to lead a group to investigate the Bay of Pigs debacle, which had badly shaken the President's confidence in the JCS.
 Kennedy then recalled Taylor to active duty as his Military Representative at the White House.
 It was in this capacity that General Taylor first became involved in the expanding US military effort in Southeast Asia.
 In late 1961, after visiting Saigon, Taylor recommended sending 5,000 to 8,000 US support troops to help South Vietnam resist the growing Viet Cong insurgency.

 Impressed with Taylor's advice and ability, President Kennedy appointed him Chairman of the Joint Chiefs of Staff on 1 October 1962.
 Just two weeks after Taylor became Chairman, the United States obtained the first definite evidence that the Soviet Union was secretly establishing missile sites and developing an offensive nuclear capability in Cuba.
-General Taylor was a member of the Executive Committee (EXCOMM) of the National Security Council, the small group of officials that the President summoned to advise him on a daily basis during the Cuban missile crisis.
-Speaking on behalf of the Joint Chiefs of Staff, Taylor recommended air strikes against Cuba, naval quarantine of the island, and preparation for an invasion.
-President Kennedy on 22 October directed a naval guarantine of
+General Taylor was a member of the Executive Committee of the National Security Council, the small group of officials that the President summoned to advise him on a daily basis during the Cuban missile crisis.
+Speaking on behalf of the JCS, Taylor recommended air strikes against Cuba, naval quarantine of the island, and preparation for an invasion.
+President Kennedy on 22 October directed a naval quarantine of Cuba, alerted a force of some 250,000 men for a possible invasion, and called upon the Soviet Union to withdraw its missiles, but he reserved air strikes as a last resort.
+The Soviet Union removed the missiles in mid-November, and the crisis passed.